michaelcrubenstein/brookline-mbta-compliance-site/content/posts/housing-choice-determination.md

 This guidance also recommends that the planning board, in creating its report on a zoning proposal, include in this report a determination of which voting threshold applies to the zoning proposal.

 According to this guidance, the Town Moderator has the final word on whether the Housing Choice threshold applies.
+However, the Attorney General Office may reject a zoning by-law that is passed under Housing Choice if the office determines that Housing Choice was inappropriately used.

+The Attorney General's office has advised Brookline that Warrant Articles containing form-based codes or design standards will not qualify for Housing Choice.